EricomSoftwareLtd/Shield/Setup/Shield-Changelog.md

 ### Bug Fixes

-- Fixed: Analzer is not working on swarm and break the admin
+- Fixed: Analyzer is not working on swarm and break the admin
 - Fixed: Application report is not working on swarm
 - Fixed: Backup/Restore issue
 - Fixed: Daily back up is missing